FStarLang/fstar-vscode-assistant/README.md

   * verifyOnOpen: Set this flag to fully check a file when it is opened

-  * flyCheck: You can choose whether or not F* should flycheck a document at every key stroke.
+  * flyCheck: You can choose whether or not F* should implicitly flycheck a document when it is opened, at every key stroke, and when it is closed.

   * debug: Set this flag to have the extension log debug information to the console.

-  * showFlyCheckIcon: You can choose to not show the gutter icon when F* has flychecked a fragment
+  * showFlyCheckIcon: You can choose to not show the gutter icon when F* has flychecked a fragment.
+    This is only relevant when the flyCheck flag is set.

   * showLightCheckIcon: You can choose to not show the gutter icon when F* has only light-checked a fragment